-If you are experiencing the “WordPress keeps logging me out” error message repeatedly, then you have come to the right place.
+Are you repeatedly experiencing the “WordPress keeps logging me out” error message?

 When you try to use your Admin Dashboard, your site suddenly locks you out?
-Your site becomes inaccessible leaving you in the dark about why it keeps happening and unable to make changes to it?
-Don’t worry: we’ve been there, and fixed it!
+Your site becomes inaccessible leaving you in the dark about why it keeps happening?

 It is important to understand how WordPress works in order to understand why you keep getting logged out.

 In order to authenticate a login session, WordPress sets a cookie in your browser.
 This cookie is set for the WordPress URL stored in your settings section.